JulienPeyrache/Backend_Panorama/README.md

 ## Swagger documentation for API

-The route '/doc' will display the swagger documentation for the API
+The route '/doc' will display the swagger documentation for the API.

 ## Commandes de migration